DoganA/ug4_Shaders/ReadMe.md

 - set *normal-mode* to 1 in order to use vertex normals that are averaged over face normals or to 0 in order to skip the averaging step
-- provide the path to a *bmp* file in the optional *texture* argument in order to render the scene with a texture mapped onto the object
+- provide the path to a *bmp* file in the optional *texture* argument in order to render the scene with a texture, spherical environment-map or bump-map applied to the object

 Alternatively, just run the program with the *make* commands described in the following sections. **This is the recommended way to run the program.**